Pathways to Innovation

 A new generation of researchers may be forging more

-integral fusions between the aesthetic, technical and perception than Brand
+integral fusions between the aesthetic, technical and perception than Brand states.

-states.
 Ishii's "Tangible Media" group designs 3-D and spatial interfaces

-that border on the kind of sensory environments often found in the work
+that border on the kind of sensory environments often found in the work of the

-and computation" Maeda's stated aim is the "true melding of the artistic
+computation" Maeda's stated aim is the "true melding of the artistic

 sensibility with that of the engineer in a single person"